dengste/org-caldav/README.md

 To be extra safe, org-caldav will by default backup entries it changes.
 See the variable org-caldav-backup-file for details.

+* Org sexp entries

+On special case are sexp entries like

+    %%(diary-anniversary  2 2 1969) Foo's birthday

+    * Regular meeting
+      <%%(diary-float t 4 2)>

+As you can see, they can appear in two different ways: plain by themselves, or inside an Org entry.
+If they are inside an Org entry, there's a good chance they will be exported (see below) and have an ID property, so they can be found by org-caldav.
+We can sync the title, but syncing the timestamp with the s-expression is just infeasible, so this will generate a sync error (which are *not* critical; you'll just see them at the end of the sync, just so that you're aware that some stuff wasn't synced properly).

+However, sexp-entries are insanely flexible, and there are limits as to what the icalendar exporter will handle.
+For example, this here

+    ** Regular event
+       <%%(memq (calendar-day-of-week date) '(1 3 5))>

+will not be exported at all.

+If the sexp entry is not inside an Org entry but stands by itself, they still will be exported, but they won't get an ID (since IDs are properties linked to Org entries).
+In practice, that means that you can delete and change them inside Org and this will be synced, but if you *change* them in the *calendar*, this will *not* get synced back.
+Org-caldav just cannot find those entires, so this will generate a one-time sync error instead (again: those are not critical, just FIY).
+If you don't want those entries to be exported at all, just set org-icalendar-include-sexps to nil.

 #### Syncing deletions

 If you delete entries in your Org files, the corresponding iCalendar